 I was digging through some old photos today and found this little one of a jacket I used to own.
-Beautiful was it, with its black & taupe panelling, elbow patches (yes!), large pockets and tartan lining.
+Beautiful was it, with its black & taupe panelling, elbow patches, large pockets (ladies, you’ll know how exciting this one is) and tartan lining.
 One of those rare finds, which you can’t seem to pass up despite the money and it not being your usual thing.

-You take it home, dig out one of those antiquated padded hangers reserved for delicate garments and special items from lost relatives.
+You take it home, dig out one of those padded hangers your granny used for delicate or special clothes.
 You stare longingly at it, hesitantly shrug it onto your shoulders and strut around your room like you’re Freddie Mercury, wary of taking it into the big bad world.
-You begin forming a strange attachment, guarding it from possible pain and trauma, using it on only rare occasions… and one day, a friend asks to borrow it.
+You begin forming a strange attachment, guarding it from possible pain and trauma, using it on only rare occasions.
+One day, a friend asks to borrow it.
 Carefully, she knows how you feel.

 Then it happens.